FreddieSanchez/FreddieSanchez.github.io/index.md

 I am a homebrewer and board member of the [Tucson Homebrew Club].
 I enjoy [running] but can be found cycling or hiking looking for [geocaches].

-This site was inspried by [James Earl Douglas].
+This site was inspired by [James Earl Douglas].

 <sup>
 *last updated*